 Another reflection would be concerning the appearance of angels.
-Luke 24 verse 4 says this,
+Luke 24: 4 says this,

 ‘While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them’Luke 24:4, NIV

-This is a very similar description to the one we read in Matthew chapter 28.
-The gospel writers describe angels without much explanation.
-Of course, all Jews, at that time, had been taught about the existence of angels and most Jews apart from the Sadducee group, believed in angels; believed that God had another type of creative being who worshipped him and served him in the heavenly realms, and that these beings were God's agents, amongst other things, who could be sent into the world to fulfil God's purposes.
+This is a very similar description to the one we read in Matthew 28.
+The Gospel writers describe angels without much explanation.
+All Jews, at that time, had been taught about the existence of angels and most Jews apart from the Sadducee group, believed in angels; believed that God had another type of creative being who worshipped him and served him in the heavenly realms, and that these beings were God's agents, amongst other things, who could be sent into the world to fulfil God's purposes.
 Jews believed that and they saw examples of that in the Old Testament Scriptures which they were familiar with.
-Angels are real beings and these Jewish writers who write the gospels had experience of these angels, and they had heard stories about angels.
+Angels are real beings and these Jewish writers who write the Gospels had experience of angels, and they had heard stories about angels.
 There were many stories about angels associated with the birth of Jesus, and the women told vivid stories of experiencing angels at the tomb.
 They appear like human beings, in some way, and yet supernaturally powerful and filled with glory, or brightness.
-This is why the gospel writers describe this incredible brightness about them.
+This is why the Gospel writers describe this incredible brightness about them.
 They had some of the glory that heavenly beings have, and which Jesus demonstrated, for example, in the transfiguration, when his whole being was filled with divine glory.
 Some of that glory was there, some of that bright whiteness was there, with the angels.
-They're not to be worshipped.
+They are not to be worshipped.
 They are created beings.
-They serve the living God and crucially they also serve the church, and believers, and the redeemed.
-This is stated explicitly in Hebrews 1 verse 14:
+They serve the living God and crucially they also serve the Church and believers, the redeemed.
+This is stated explicitly in Hebrews 1: 14,

 ‘Are not all angels ministering spirits, sent to serve those who will inherit salvation’.Hebrews 1:14, NIV

 As we go through the resurrection accounts, we quickly become aware of the weakness of alternative explanations that have been offered for the resurrection of Jesus.
 Let me just make two comments about this that are relevant to what we studied today.
 The concept of the stolen body of Jesus is clearly what the Jewish authorities passed around the community, as an explanation for the empty tomb.
-We've already explained a number of reasons why this is improbable, but there's an even greater reason which is that how come six weeks later, when the church starts, the disciples so confidently proclaimed the resurrection of Jesus, and convince so many people, if they know it's not true, and they know where the body is, and they know that Jesus never rose again from the dead, and they know that the cost to them could be their lives for proclaiming this fact.
+We have already explained a number of reasons why this is improbable, but there is an even greater reason which is that how come six weeks later, when the Church starts, the disciples so confidently proclaimed the resurrection of Jesus, and convince so many people, if they know it is not true, know where the body is, and that Jesus never rose again from the dead.
+They know that the cost to them could be their lives for proclaiming this fact.
 The stolen body theory of the resurrection of Jesus, to explain resurrection by an alternative explanation, is weak.
 It is also very weak to suggest this is a hallucination, or mystical experience.
-The physicality of the event is firmly emphasised in the gospel accounts as, for example, when the women clasp the feet of Jesus and worshipped him, when he appeared to them near the tomb.
-We're going to continue our story and see what else happens on Easter Sunday, in terms of resurrection appearances in our next episode.
+The physicality of the event is firmly emphasised in the Gospel accounts as, for example, when the women clasp the feet of Jesus and worshipped him, when he appeared to them near the tomb.
+We are going to continue our story and see what else happens on Easter Sunday, in terms of resurrection appearances in our next episode.